BEST BOOKS OF 2023

 3. Ink Girls by Marieke Nijkamp, Sylvia Bi

-Ink Girls is a middle-grade graphic novel set in a fictional Renaissance city-state.
-The story follows Cinzia, a printer's apprentice, and her mentor Mestra Aronne.
-When they publish accusations against the ruling family, they face arrest.
-Cinzia, aided by the Principessa's daughter Elena and other friends, embarks on a quest to uncover the truth, fight corruption, and save her imprisoned mentor.
-The graphic novel explores themes of girl power, friendship, and the importance of a free press in a vibrant and diverse setting inspired by Italian history.
+Ink Girls is a graphic novel set in a fictional Renaissance city.
+It's about Cinzia, who works in a printing shop, and her mentor, Mestra Aronne.
+Trouble starts when they print some stuff criticizing the ruling family, and they got arrested.
+But with Elena, the Principessa's daughter, and some other friends by her side, Cinzia sets out to find the truth, fight corruption, and rescue her mentor.
+This book talks about girl power, friendship, and why having a free press is so important.
+It's a colorful adventure inspired by Italian history.

 Full review